davovoid/faitic-checker/README.md

 # Faicheck

+### Web page (In Spanish) / Página web: https://davovoid.github.io/faicheck/

 ### English

 Faicheck is a Java based NON OFFICIAL application to manage the *Faitic Platform* (A tool from the *Universidad de Vigo*), This application allows to log in the Faitic account, and offers the user the possibility of listing and downloading the subject files.
 It also counts on an intelligent system to select several files or simply the ones that have not been downloaded yet.

 The application was also tested to work on Windows, Mac OS X and Linux.

-If you are looking for the ready-to-use program go to https://github.com/davovoid/faitic-checker/releases and download the latest *Jar* available so as to get the latest version.
+If you are looking for the ready-to-use program go to https://github.com/davovoid/faitic-checker/releases and download the latest *Jar* available so as to get the latest version (The Faicheck web page is only available in Spanish at the moment).
 You will require *Java* to execute the program.

 ### Spanish